 Ehlers-Danlos and Me

-In 2019, I was diagnosed with a rare genetic disorder called Ehlers-Danlos Syndrome.
+In 2019, during my senior year of college, I was diagnosed with a genetic disorder called Ehlers-Danlos Syndrome.
 Overwhelmed by my own diagnosis, I sought out other Oregonians with the same health issues.

 These are their stories.